Eschatologue/CM_wiki/docs/character-creation/race/dragonborn.md

 ## Main Traits

-#### :material-rotate-right: Ability Score Improvement
+#### :material-arrow-up-bold-box: Ability Score Improvement

-One of your ability score increases by 2, and one of your ability score increases by 1.
+One of your Ability Score increases by 2, and one of your Ability Score increases by 1.

 #### :material-rotate-right: Age

 Young dragonborn grow quickly.
 They walk hours after hatching, attain the size and development of a 10-year-old human child by the age of 3, and reach adulthood by 15.
 They live to be around 80

-#### :material-move-resize-variant: Size
+#### :trait-size: Size

 Dragonborn are taller and heavier than humans, standing well over 6 feet tall and averaging almost 250 pounds.
 Your size is **Medium**.